Two major opportunities for agricultural soils to contribute toward South Australia’s low carbon economy are:

 (2) enhanced nitrogen fertiliser use efficiency.

-This project will undertake a desktop analysis to: (1) collate, reanalyse and conceptualise existing carbon and nitrogen data for clay modified soils; and (2) identify gaps in current knowledge, identify available models, and assess their ’fitness’ for clay modified soils.
+This project undertook a desktop analysis to: (1) collate, reanalyse and conceptualise existing carbon and nitrogen data for clay modified soils; and (2) identify gaps in current knowledge, identify available models, and assess their ’fitness’ for clay modified soils.